 The federal Clean Air Act ("CAA") and comparable state laws and regulations regulate emissions of various air pollutants through the issuance of permits and the imposition of other requirements.
 The EPA has developed, and continues to develop, stringent regulations governing emissions of air pollutants at specified sources.
 New facilities may be required to obtain permits before work can begin, and existing facilities may be required to obtain additional permits and incur capital costs in order to remain in compliance.
 For example, in October 2015, the EPA lowered the National Ambient Air Quality Standard, ("NAAQS") for ozone from 75 to 70 parts per billion for both the 8- hour primary and secondary standards, and the agency completed attainment/non-attainment designations in July 2018.
-In December 2020, the EPA announced that it was retaining without revision the 2015 NAAQS for ozone, however, the Biden administration has announced plans to formally review this decision and consider instituting a more stringent standard.
 State implementation of the revised NAAQS could result in stricter permitting requirements, delay or prohibit the ability of our operators to obtain such permits, and result in increased expenditures for pollution control equipment, the costs of which could be significant.
-Separately, in June 2016, the EPA finalized rules regarding criteria for aggregating multiple small surface sites into a single source for air-quality permitting purposes applicable to the oil and natural gas industry.
+Separately, in June 2016, the EPA finalized rules regarding criteria for aggregating multiple small surface sites into a single source for airquality permitting purposes applicable to the oil and natural gas industry.
 This rule could cause small facilities, on an aggregate basis, to be deemed a major source, thereby triggering more stringent air permitting processes and requirements.
 These laws and regulations may increase the costs of compliance for oil and natural gas producers and impact production on our properties, and federal and state regulatory agencies can impose administrative, civil, and criminal penalties for non-compliance with air permits or other requirements of the federal Clean Air Act and associated state laws and regulations.
 Moreover, obtaining or renewing permits has the potential to delay the development of oil and natural gas exploration and development projects.
 All of these factors could impact production on our properties and adversely affect our business and results of operations.